MarkEdmondson1234/googleCloudRunner/README.md

 1. User wraps R code in generic plumber API endpoint
 2. Get Dockerfile requirements via `containerit`
 3. Push Dockerfile to build in Build Triggers - `cr_build()` (using cloudbuild.yaml)
-4. Publish Docker image to Cloud Run - `cr_run()`
+4. Publish Docker image to Cloud Run - `cr_run()` via a cloud build calling gcloud
 5. Return API endpoint
 6. Schedule if necessary

-Can a standard Cloud Run be used to build other images?
+You can also trigger cloud builds via scheduler, so no need for Cloud Run for non-public tasks.

 ## Setup